madeofpendletonwool/PinePods/README.md

 - [ ] Add mfa to dynamic settings class
 - [ ] Add new users to dynamic settings class
 - [ ] Add Email settings to dynamic users class
-- [ ] Option to remove from history
 - [ ] Mass downloading episodes.
-Entire podcast at once
+Entire podcast at once (Implemented but I'm working on getting it to display on download page to see status)

 ### To be added after beta version (Listed in order they will be implemented)